francisjo/Recommendations-with-IBM/README.md

     - Content Based Recommendations.
     - Matrix Factorization.

-The data is provided by Figure Eight for the Udacity Data Science Nanodegree Program.
+The data is provided by IBM for the Udacity Data Science Nanodegree Program.

 ## Installation <a name="installation"/>
 ##### The following packages are required: